SteveBarnett/Remixing/_thinking/notes-from-death-the-end-of-self-improvement-by-joan-tollifson.md

 - Time and space are a kind of mental construct, a mode of perception.
 - To paraphrase an ancient statement, Here-Now is like a sphere, the center of which is everywhere and the circumference of which is nowhere.
 - Here-Now is the Ultimate Subject to which the word “I” most deeply refers if we trace it back deeper than name and form.
 - What is liberating is to recognize this dimension for yourself, here and now.
-Believing in it as some kind of idea is just more mental baggage—another
+Believing in it as some kind of idea is just more mental baggage
 - Once we name this omnipresent ground of being, there is always the danger of reifying it and creating a false duality in the mind
 - The division is purely conceptual, a helpful map to use for a moment on the pathless path, but then equally important to discard.
 Subject and object are one seamless whole.
 - the whole universe are appearing in us, not the other way around.
 As awareness, as presence, we are being and beholding it all.